miloyip/nativejson-benchmark/README.md

 ## Introduction

-This benchmark evaluates the conformance and performance of 35 open-source C/C++ JSON parser/generator libraries.
+This benchmark evaluates the conformance and performance of 36 open-source C/C++ libraries with JSON parsing/generation capabilities.
 Performance means speed, memory, and code size.

 Performance should be concerned only if the results are correct.
 This benchmark also test the conformance of library towards the JSON standards ([RFC7159], [ECMA-404]).